the-draupnir-project/draupnir-documentation/docs/matrix-protection-suite/concepts/protection.md

 and cause effects.

 So as another example, library code needs to provide the underlying functionality to watch policy lists.
-Library code also noeeds to provide the infrastructure to inform protections when policies are added and removed.
+Library code also needs to provide the infrastructure to inform protections when policies are added and removed.
 Another example is that library code also needs to provide code for effects, a protection cannot issue room level bans if